The Secret Love Truth Behind Every Lasting Relationship

 The attachment truth behind why you keep choosing the wrong partner

-Attraction, spark, attachment
+Attraction, spark, attachment, love

 Attachment theory is one of the most well validated frameworks in developmental psychology, and its implications for adult romantic relationships are profound in ways that most people never encounter despite living them out in every relationship they have.
 The patterns formed in early childhood interactions with primary caregivers create internal working models of how safe […]